30 Nusplingen platy limestone

 Rapid species formation:

-The studies carried out by the biologist David Reznick and his team on small fish (Guppies – Poecilia reticulata) from predator rich and predator poor waters, show selectively generated shape changes after only 18 generations (2).
-They thereby developed up to 10 million times faster than suggested by the fossil sequence.
+The studies carried out by the biologist David Reznick and his team on small fish (Guppies – Poecilia reticulata) from predator-rich and predator-poor waters show selectively-generated shape changes after only eighteen generations (2).
+They thereby developed up to ten million times faster than suggested by the fossil sequence.

-A further example of microevolutionary development are the species rich cichlid faunas in Lake Malawi, which have come into existence in the last 200 years.
+A further example of micro evolutionary development is the species-rich cichlid faunas in Lake Malawi, which came into existence in the last 200 years.
 Disturbed environmental conditions such as the lake’s documented drying out phases have contributed to this, whereby, under different selection pressures, with basic forms with a very diverse genotype (genetic Polyvalence), new founder populations constantly came into being (5).

 These 31 | Menu